PX4/PX4-user_guide/en/config_mc/filter_tuning.md

 - Low-pass filters in software and on the sensor chip trade off increased latency for improved noise filtering.
 - PX4 software internals: the sensor signals need to be read in the driver and then pass through the controller to the output driver.
 - The maximum gyro publication rate (configured with [IMU_GYRO_RATEMAX](../advanced_config/parameter_reference.md#IMU_GYRO_RATEMAX)).
+  A higher rate reduces latency but is computationally intensive/can starve other processes.
+  4 kHz or higher is only recommended for controllers with STM32H7 processor or newer (2 kHz value is near the limit for less capable processors).
 - The IO chip (MAIN pins) adds about 5.4 ms latency compared to using the AUX pins (this does not apply to a *Pixracer* or *Omnibus F4*, but does apply to a Pixhawk).
   To avoid the IO delay, disable [SYS_USE_IO](../advanced_config/parameter_reference.md#SYS_USE_IO) and attach the motors to the AUX pins instead.
 - PWM output signal: enable [Dshot](.../en/peripherals/dshot.md) or One-Shot ([PWM_AUX_RATE=0](../advanced_config/parameter_reference.md#PWM_AUX_RATE) or [PWM_MAIN_RATE=0](../advanced_config/parameter_reference.md#PWM_MAIN_RATE)) to reduce latency.